Low_Income_Housing_For_Seniors/

 Low-Income Housing For Seniors

 Seeking out low-income housing can be an overwhelming task.
-If you are looking for low-income housing options for yourself, or a loved one, it is important to know your options, rights and what resources are available to you.
-There are many questions to ask yourself to determine the right option; What can you afford?
+If you are looking for low-income housing options for yourself, or an elderly loved one, it is important to know your options, rights and what resources are available to you.
+There are many questions to ask yourself to determine the right option – What can you afford?
 What assistance can your health insurance offer?
 What facilities or amenities might you require?
-In this article we hope to provide you with an understanding of your low-income housing options and a starting point for your low-income housing search.
+In this article we hope to provide you with an understanding of your low-income housing options and a starting point for your search.

 Section 202 Supportive Housing for the Elderly

-If you or your loved one is a senior citizen who wishes to still live independently (after downsizing or losing a spouse for example) but may still require some assistance with activities like cooking, cleaning, maintenance or transportation, then Section 202 may be a viable option.
+If you or your loved one is a senior who wishes to live independently (after downsizing or losing a spouse, for example), but may still require some assistance with activities like cooking, cleaning, maintenance, or transportation, then Section 202 may be a viable option.
 Services such as housekeeping, meals, medication, counseling, and transport are common features of Section 202 housing programs.

-This program is funded through loans and finances to private and non-profit organizations from HUD to provide seniors with affordable housing and the above-mentioned amenities.
-Section 202 housing usually consists of typical one-bedroom apartments with a bathroom and kitchen.
+This program is funded through loans and finances to private and non-profit organizations from HUD to provide seniors with affordable housing and the amenities previously mentioned.
+Section 202 housing usually consists of standard one-bedroom apartments with a bathroom and kitchen.

 Low-Income Housing Tax Credit (LIHTC)

-Unlike Section 202 that is predominantly funded by HUD, this program involves developers and investors who receive tax credits for buying, building, and renovating properties that are being specially constructed for low-income, senior citizens.
+Unlike Section 202 that is predominantly funded by HUD, the LIHTC program involves developers and investors who receive tax credits for buying, building, and renovating properties that are specially constructed for low-income seniors.
 To qualify for these tax credits, a portion of all properties must be allocated to low- or fixed-income tenants.

-Being a tax credit program, the IRS is responsible for administering this program.
+Since this is a tax credit program, the IRS is responsible for its administration.
 Housing typically consists of one- and two-bedroom apartments with specific construction and design for seniors.
 They can also have shared common spaces, recreational facilities, and a community atmosphere.

 Housing Choice Voucher Program (Section 8)

-Section 8 housing is inspected to determine if it meets the requirements and standards of public housing agencies, this is used to then calculate the amount of assistance available for you.
+Section 8 housing is first inspected to determine if it meets the requirements and standards of public housing agencies, which is then used to calculate the amount of assistance available for you.
 This expands the amount of housing available and therefore searches should not be limited to just subsidized housing projects.

 Public housing is generally apartment complexes and high-rises that are overseen and regulated by county or city public housing agencies.
 These complexes are made up of subsidized units that are meant to serve low-income seniors and their families.
 The HUD can also assist low-income seniors in finding private apartments that offer subsidized rents.

-The qualifications for the low-income housing vary by program and living area with factors like age, income, and situational factors all a consideration.
+The qualifications for low-income housing vary by program and living area with factors like age, income, and situational factors taken into consideration.

-To qualify for Section 202 Housing, you or your loved one must be over 62 years of age with a household income typically 50% or less than the area’s median income.
-Consideration can also be given to those living in substandard housing, those who have gone through some form of involuntary displacement or if you are currently paying 50% of your income in rent.
+To qualify for Section 202 Housing, you or your loved one must be over 62 years old with a household income typically 50% or less than the area’s median income.
+Consideration can also be given to those living in substandard housing, those who have gone through some form of involuntary displacement, or those who are currently paying 50% of their income in rent.

-Qualification for the LIHTC has slightly different requirements but it also depends on age and income.
-The qualifying age range is between 55+ and 62+ and potential tenants must have a limited or fixed income of around 60% of the area’s median income.
+Qualification for the LIHTC program has slightly different requirements, but it also depends on age and income.
+The qualifying age range is between 55+ and 62+ and potential tenants must have a limited or fixed income of approximately 60% of the area’s median income.
 This can be higher (up to 80%) in some areas or as low as 30% in others.
-Existing assets such as a home you own will not disqualify you from LIHTC housing, however you can not reside in the home if applying.
+Existing assets such as a home you own will not disqualify you from LIHTC housing, however, you can not reside in the home if applying.

 Section 8 Housing has some of the more complex and extensive qualifying factors to meet eligibility standards.
-You must be 62 years and older and pass a background screening for income and assets.
+You must be at least 62 years old and pass a background screening for income and assets.
 Your assets may also be used to determine your annual income.
-You must also pass a public housing agency screening that will verify your eligibility based on income, assets, family income and composition and bank information.
+You must also pass a public housing agency screening that will verify your eligibility based on income, assets, family income and composition, and bank information.
 Under this program, you must not exceed HUD’s income limits.
 Your yearly income must be 50% or less than the area median.

 The most important thing to know when looking for low-income housing are the parameters of your budget and income.
-Though your age will play a role, it is important to begin your search with housing that is financially feasible and within your means.
+Though your age will play a role, it is important to begin your search with housing that is within your means.

-LIHTC housing can be found through government websites such as lihtc.huduser.gov and eldercare.acl.gov which also offers live support online and via phone.
+LIHTC housing can be found through government websites such as www.lihtc.huduser.gov and www.eldercare.acl.gov which also offers live support online and via phone.

 Sources: